Adrian Randall

 Adrian John Randall (born 10 November 1968) is an English former professional footballer.
 Randall became York City's most expensive signing when they paid £140,000 to sign the midfielder from Burnley.
 He was capped by the England national youth team in 1986.

+Personal life

+His son Joel is also a professional footballer who plays as a midfielder for Bolton Wanderers.